 There are many charging options for your business or multifamily property.
 Some key considerations include:

-Consider reaching out to Colorado Energy Office or Xcel Energy for advisory services as you walk through these steps.
+Consider reaching out to a coach at Drive Electric Colorado who can walk you through the different options for your business or residential property.
+You can also contact Colorado Energy Office or Xcel Energy for advisory services as you walk through the following steps.

 Types of Charging